Academic Lab – A scheduled time for 5th-8th grade students to learn and practice skills, not a study hall

 GOCO/Burke Park – Horizons was awarded a 100K grant to improve our playground and integrate our place spaces with Burke Park.
 This resulted in a school and city park!

-Google Apps for Education – using Google drive, docs, drive and calendar to all be in the same page in an organized and efficient manner
+Google Apps for Education – using Google drive, docs, drive and calendar to all be on the same page in an organized and efficient manner

 Homework Policy – The work that students are expected to complete at home is designed to be developmentally appropriate and to extend current classroom curriculum.
 Homework is given to develop study habits, personal responsibility, and organization, and to foster the home-school connection.
 Each team has specific expectations.

-Horizons Community Group (HCG)– A parent-led group promoting connection and camaraderie through regularly scheduled events for parents and families.
+Horizons Community Liaisons (HCL)– A parent-led group promoting connection and camaraderie through regularly scheduled events for parents and families.
 HCG is dedicated to providing families with the information and opportunities they need to be active community members.

 Intensives – “Content area” classes (Math, Science, Language Arts, Social Studies, Spanish, and Academic Lab)